yukakohno/CurvedFold/readme.md

 ### General information

-This is a curved folding model with a single crease.
+This is a software to design a curved folding model with a single crease.
-The parameters of the curved fold are optimized to fit the surface to the 3D target points.<br>

 Relateted papers:<br>
 - Yuka Watanabe, Jun Mitani, "Modelling the Folding Motions of a Curved Fold", in Origami7: Proceedings of the 7th International Meeting on Origami in Science, Oxford, England, September 5-7, 2018, pages 1135-1150.